Mike Schubert: Politics

 Schubert joined the SPD in 1995.
 From 1998 to 2016, he was a member of the city council in Potsdam for his party.
 During this time, he was chairman of the SPD city council parliamentary group from 2005 to 2016.
 He was also chairman of the Potsdam SPD sub-district from 2008 to 2016.

 From October 2004 to October 2009, he led the parliamentary office of Klara Geywitz, a member of the Brandenburg state parliament, and the then Minister President Matthias Platzeck.

 Schubert was then employed by the Ministry of the Interior and Municipal Affairs of the State of Brandenburg from 2009 to 2016.
 As such, he headed the minister's office from November 2009 to March 2011, was the commissioner for civil-military cooperation from April 2011 to November 2013, and was a consultant for disaster control and head of the crisis management coordination center from December 2012.
 From November 2013 to June 2016, he served as Head of Division for Fire, Civil Protection and Rescue.
 In September 2016, Schubert became the Alderman for Social Affairs, Health, Youth and Order in the Brandenburg state capital of Potsdam.

 On 20 January 2018, he was nominated as a candidate for the upcoming mayoral election at the SPD Potsdam general meeting.
 The previous Lord Mayor and Schubert's party colleague Jann Jakobs was no longer standing after 16 years in office.
 Schubert received 32.2 percent of the votes cast in the mayoral election on 23 September.
-In the resulting run-off election on 14 October, he won with 55.3 percent of the votes cast against Martina Trauth (Die Linke).
-He took office on 28 November 2018.
+In the resulting run-off election on October 14, he won with 55.3 percent of the votes cast against Martina Trauth (Die Linke).
+He took office on November 28, 2018 and was succeeded by Noosha Aubel in June 2, 2025.